projectcalico/calico/getting-started/windows-calico/known-issues.md

 #### Routes are lost in cloud providers

-If you create a Windows host with a cloud provider (AWS for example), the creation of the vSwitch at Calico install time can remove the cloud provider's metadata route.
-If your application relies on the metadata service, you may need to examine the routing table before and after installing Calico in order to reinstate any lost routes.
+If you create a Windows host with a cloud provider (AWS for example), the creation of the vSwitch at {{site.prodname}} install time can remove the cloud provider's metadata route.
+If your application relies on the metadata service, you may need to examine the routing table before and after installing {{site.prodname}} in order to reinstate any lost routes.

 **VXLAN limitations**